tronyx/tronitor/README.md

 This script partners up with my [Application Healthchecks](https://github.com/christronyxyocum/HealthChecks-Linux) script that provides checks for a lot of popular HTPC applications, IE: Plex, Sonarr, Radarr, etc. that work with HealthChecks.io.
 Tronitor would allow you to pause and unpause the checks manually or on a schedule, via a cronjob, for planned maintenance, etc.

-## Package Requirements (:heavy_exclamation_mark:)/Recommendations (:warning:)
+## Package Requirements/Recommendations

 ### cURL

-cURL is required for the script to function as it's used to submit API calls .
+The `cURL` command is required for the script to function as it's used to submit API calls .
 If it is not installed before you execute the script most, if not all, operations will fail.
-The script does check whether or not cURL is installed and, if not, it will inform you as such and then exit.
+The script does check whether or not `cURL` is installed and, if not, it will inform you as such and then exit.

 ### JQ

-It is recommended that you also install the JQ package as the script uses it to automatically format the JSON output into a human-readable and colorized output.
-There is a variable at the beginning of the script to set the `jq` command to true or false.
-I've personally encountered some issues with it when using the script within a cronjob and not using `jq` to format the output resolves them.
+It is recommended that you also install the `JQ` package as the script uses it to automatically format the JSON output into a human-readable and colorized output.
+There is a variable at the beginning of the script to set the use of the `JQ` command to true or false.
+I've personally encountered some issues with it when using the script within a cronjob and not using `JQ` to format the output resolves them.
 It is set to `true` by default.

 ```bash
 # Set JQ to false to disable the use of the JQ command.